UnaBiz/sigfox-aws/README.md

 per device type.
 AWS Lambda Functions may be built with the `sigfox-aws` framework to perform custom processing of Sigfox messages.
 The `sigfox-aws` adapters for Ubidots and SQL Databases were built with `sigfox-aws`.

+`sigfox-aws` also supports AWS X-Ray for easier tracing and troubleshooting of Sigfox message processing.